Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Turn the engine on for 30 seconds to allow the electric fuel pump to saturate the new fuel filter with fuel.
 Check for leaks.
 Then start the car, and with the engine running, check for leaks.

-I recommend using a "Top Tier" gasoline to prevent deposit buildup in your fuel injectors and intake values.
+I recommend using a "Top Tier" gasoline to prevent deposit buildup in your fuel injectors and intake valves.
 Use a fuel injector/fuel system cleaner if you have any concerns about deposit buildup.